strapi/strapi/README.md

 ## Migration

-Follow our [migration guides](https://github.com/strapi/strapi/wiki) on the wiki to keep your projects up-to-date.
+Follow our [migration guides](https://strapi.io/documentation/3.0.0-beta.x/migration-guide/) on the documentation to keep your projects up-to-date.

 ## Roadmap